gpospelov/BornAgain/Doc/Sphinx/documentation/installation/installation_windows.rst

 The list of possible options is given on SciPy installation `site <http://www.scipy.org/install.html>`_.

 We have tested  `Anaconda Python Distribution <https://store.continuum.io/cshop/anaconda>`_  and suggest to use it if you do not have any other preferences.

-The user has to download and install the package before proceeding to the installation of BornAgain.
+* Download and install Anaconda *Windows 32-bit — Python 2.7 — Graphical Installer* from `link <http://continuum.io/downloads>`_  before proceeding to

-* Download and install Anaconda *Windows 32-bit — Python 2.7 — Graphical Installer* from `link <http://continuum.io/downloads>`_
+  the installation of BornAgain.